moonshiner/draft-tjw-dnsop-3901bis/README.md

    In order to preserve name space continuity, the following administrative policies are recommended:

-   *  every recursive name server SHOULD be dual stack IPv4/IPv6.
+   *  every recursive name server SHOULD support the local network configuration.
+If the local network supports both IPv4 and IPv5, the resolver SHOULD be dual stack.

-   This rules out IPv4-only and IPv6-only recursive servers.
-   However, one might design configurations where a chain of IPv6-only name server forward queries to a set of dual stack recursive name server actually performing those recursive queries.

    *  every DNS zone SHOULD be dual stack IPv4/IPv6.

    A DNS zone can be served by at least one IPv4-reachable authoritative name server.

+Wicinski. (ed)           Expires 23 January 2024                [Page 3]

+Internet-Draft                   3901bis                       July 2023

    This rules out DNS zones served only by IPv6-only authoritative name servers.